 The Company has been granted an "Approved Enterprise" status, under the Law, for nine investment programs in the alternative program, by the Israeli Government.
-The period of benefits for the nine programs has expired.

 On April 1, 2005, an amendment to the Law came into effect (the "Amendment") which significantly changed the provisions of the Law.
 The Amendment enacted major changes in the manner in which tax benefits are awarded under the Law so that companies no longer require Investment Center approval in order to qualify for tax benefits.